MasuRii/IT342-PeopleAPIIntegrationActivity-Biacolo/README.md

 *   **Webjars (Bootstrap, Bootstrap Icons):** For frontend styling and icons.

 **Known Issues and Limitations**

-*   [**List any known bugs, incomplete features, or limitations of your application here.** ]
 *   Basic error handling is implemented, and could be expanded for more production-ready scenarios.
 *   Input validation on contact fields is present but could be enhanced for stricter data quality.
 *   The UI styling is functional but could be further improved for enhanced user experience and visual appeal.
 *   **Cross-Device Testing:** The application has primarily been tested in a single development environment and has not yet been thoroughly tested across different browsers, operating systems, or devices (desktops, laptops, tablets, mobile).
 Compatibility and responsiveness across various platforms may need further verification.

 **Submission Requirements Checklist**